svc-bot-mds/terraform-provider-tdh/docs/resources/cluster.md

 - `data_plane_id` (String) ID of the data-plane where the cluster is running.
 - `instance_size` (String) Size of instance.
 Supported values: `XX-SMALL`, `X-SMALL`, `SMALL`, `LARGE`, `XX-LARGE`.
 Please make use of datasource `tdh_network_ports` to decide on a size based on resources it requires.
+`SMALL-LITE` instance size is applicable only for 'POSTGRES' service type
 - `name` (String) Name of the cluster.
 - `network_policy_ids` (Set of String) IDs of network policies to attach to the cluster.
 - `provider_type` (String) Short-code of provider to use for data-plane.
 Ex: `tkgs`, `tkgm` .
 Complete list can be seen using datasource `tdh_provider_types`.